-Looking forward to having more time to explore faraway places
+Looking forward to having more time to explore faraway places?

 Locate pension pots that you may have forgotten about.
 The Pension Advisory Service and the Pension Tracing Service can help you to trace forgotten pension pots

-up your pensions?
+Consider topping up your pensions

 Think about topping up your pension in the years leading up to your retirement.
 That little bit extra could make a difference

-Remember, you might be eligible to top up your State Pension too.
+Remember: you might be eligible to top up your State Pension too.
 This could be particularly beneficial if you’re self-employed or a woman, because it’s possible your State Pension entitlement may be low

-From age 55, you can draw your pension savings as and when you need it and still pay into your pension.
+From age 55, you can draw your pension savings as and when you need them and still pay into your pension.
 You’ll continue to receive tax relief on your payments up to age 75, although taking benefits flexibly will limit how much you can put in

-Delaying your retirement might give your pension fund more chance to grow Remember, though, if your pension fund remains invested, the value could go down as well up, and you may not get back what you put in.
+Delaying your retirement might give your pension fund more chance to grow.
+Remember, though, if your pension fund remains invested, the value could go down as well up, and you may not get back what you put in.
 If you defer your retirement, it’s also important to check whether this will affect any state benefits you’re entitled to

 Working part-time for a while after you finish full-time work might enable you to delay drawing money from your State Pension or your pension, meaning your money may last longer when you do retire